Car Photography Tips: Taking Better Photos Of Your MustangLast Updated August 4, 2019 | Chris Cervenka

 An ever-common issue with any automotive enthusiast is using your camera to take a photo of your vehicle.
 It sounds simple, but more times than not, it just doesn’t look the same through the lens of a camera as it does with your eyes.
 This can be attributed to multiple factors including but not limited to type of camera, setting or location, lighting and focal point.

-The general design cues of the S550 Mustang remain unchanged, but laws and federal restrictions require Ford to meet different standards between the US and other European countries, hence the reasoning for some differences among the two versions of the S550.
+The general design cues of the S550 Mustang remain unchanged, but laws and federal restrictions require Ford to meet different standards between the US and European countries, hence the reasoning for some differences among the two versions of the S550.